Clement-Pirelli/IntroToFlutter/dart_basics.md

 ## Wrapping up

 I know this is a lot to take in.
 It's fine if you don't remember most of the syntax.
 [Next chapter](dart_percentage.md), we'll be writing a small class bit by bit to cement your knowledge a little bit.
+See you there!